nvstgt/MMIFD/README.md

 - **Color Filter Array (CFA) Analysis**: Ensures 75-85% accuracy by examining the CFA pattern consistency in images to detect manipulations.
 - **Sparse Representation**: Provides 80-90% accuracy by using sparse representation techniques to encode features in a compact form, allowing for efficient comparison and anomaly detection.

 Combined, the system achieves a theoretical overall accuracy of approximately 90-95%.
-PRactical accuracy is highly dependent on your authentic image dataset.
+Practical accuracy is highly dependent on your authentic image dataset.

 ---